eliolu7/Python-Den/README.md

 # Python-Den
-Just another student trying to learn how to code.
+Just another student trying to learn how to code with Python.